 The Toller, much like other retrievers, is patient and gets along really well with children - especially if they are willing to play games of fetch with them.

-Adult supervision is always recommended no matter what the breed.
+Adult supervision is always recommended when children and dogs play, no matter what the breed.

-The Nova Scotia Duck Tolling Retriever makes an excellent companion for the elderly or more sedentary owner, if there is
+The Nova Scotia Duck Tolling Retriever makes an excellent companion for seniors or the more sedentary owner, as long as there is

 someone in the family able to provide a good amount of exercise on a daily basis.